 Shard tests across parallel jobs in GitHub Actions

-Split one long test job into parallel shards with a matrix so the suite finishes in a fraction of the wall-clock time.
+Speed up GitHub Actions tests by splitting one long test job into parallel shards with a matrix, so the suite finishes in a fraction of the wall-clock time.

 Do this